What is Equity Investor?

 In general parlance, people use the words shareholders and equity investors interchangeably, but these are not the same.
 Those terms have a slight difference which makes them unique to each other.

 - A shareholder or stockholder is a person listed in the register of the company, whether privately or publicly held.
 The shareholders are considered as the owners of the entity due to their holding in the equity of the organization.
-They are entitled to various benefits such as dividends, right issues, bonus issues, and stock appreciation.
-Further, in the case of liquidation of the company, the stockholders are paid after all the payments have been made to the entity’s suitors.
+They are entitled to various benefits such as dividends, right issues, bonus issuesBonus IssuesBonus shares refer to the stocks issued by the companies for free of cost to their existing shareholders in the proportion of their stock holdings.
+Companies issue such shares to compensate the shareholders with a higher dividend payout in the form of stocks., and stock appreciation.
+Further, in the case of liquidation of the companyLiquidation Of The CompanyLiquidation is the process of winding up a business or a segment of the business by selling off its assets.
+The amount realized by this is used to pay off the creditors and all other liabilities of the business in a specific order., the stockholders are paid after all the payments have been made to the entity’s suitors.
 So, the risk of losing the invested amount also lies here.

 - In conclusion, a person could be a shareholder and investor at the same time, if the investment is expected to last for the long-term to earn financial benefits over the period.
 But, even a trader, who remains invested in a company for a short period of time, could be designated as a shareholder as his/her name is enlisted in the shareholder’s register.